bitwarden/help/_articles/hosting/install-on-premise.md

 adminSettings__admins=
 ```

-Replacing `globalSettings__mail__smtp...=` placeholders will configure the SMTP Mail Server settings that will be used to verify new users or send invitations.
+Replacing `globalSettings__mail__smtp...=` placeholders will configure the SMTP Mail Server settings that will be used to verify new users and send invitations.

 Adding an email address to `adminSettings__admins=` will provision access to the Admin Portal.